Board of Trustees

 Ms. Shulman is the Senior Manager of Strategic Partnerships at Seed Global Health.
 She comes to Seed from the American Cancer Society, where she worked in Corporate Relations.
 Throughout her career in the nonprofit sector, Ms. Shulman has worked on building strong sustainable public-private partnerships, with a focus on stakeholder engagement and strategy.
 She has international experience living and working in Israel and Rwanda for several years.
 Ms. Shulman recently completed her MBA in Sustainable Business and Marketing from the Zicklin School of Business, and holds an MA in Government and a BA in Tolerance Studies.

-Ms. Sud is a Program Officer at Seed Global Health.
-She brings over a decade of experience working in the non-profit sector, managing and providing technical assistance on US-government funded global health programs.
+Ms. Sud is the Director of Program Quality and Management at Seed Global Health.
+She brings over a decade of experience working in the non-profit sector, managing and providing technical assistance on US government-funded global health programs.
 Prior to joining Seed Global Health, Ms. Sud was with the American International Health Alliance.
 As a Program Officer and Team Leader for their flagship project, the HIV/AIDS Twinning Center Program, she oversaw the implementation of partnerships between academic institutions and hospitals in the US and sub-Saharan Africa which addressed health systems strengthening specifically, health professions education and workforce development.
 Ms. Sud also spent a year in India as an Indicorps Fellow after backstopping HIV prevention programs at AED (now known as FHI360).
 She has a Bachelor of Science in Public Health from the University of Maryland.

 Director of Pediatric Nursing

-Ms. Sullivan received her BS and MS at Boston College Connell School of Nursing and is currently a third year PhD candidate at Duke University School of Nursing.
-She has spent over ten years being involved with short-term immersion and nursing education trips throughout Latin America, the Caribbean, and sub-Saharan Africa which set her career trajectory towards global health research.
+Dr. van de Water received her BS and MS at Boston College Connell School of Nursing and earned her PhD at Duke University School of Nursing, and is now a post-doctoral fellow at Harvard Medical School, Department of Global Health and Social Medicine.
+She has spent over twelve years being involved with short-term immersion and nursing education trips throughout Latin America, the Caribbean, and sub-Saharan Africa which set her career trajectory towards global health research.
 Prior to pursuing her PhD, she worked as a pediatric nurse practitioner for in the Boston area serving children and youth from diverse backgrounds in both inpatient and outpatient settings.
-In 2013, Ms. Sullivan moved to Malawi, Africa for one year volunteering with Seed Global Health and the U.S. Peace Corps as a Nurse Educator working at Mzuzu University teaching mostly bachelor degree nurses in pediatric clinical and course work.
-Currently, her research focuses on examining appropriate treatment for individuals with drug-resistant tuberculosis and HIV in South Africa.
+In 2013, Brittney moved to Malawi, Africa for one year volunteering with Seed Global Health and the U.S. Peace Corps as a Nurse Educator working at Mzuzu University teaching mostly bachelor degree nurses in pediatric clinical and course work.
+Currently, her research focuses on examining appropriate treatment for individuals with drug-resistant tuberculosis and HIV in South Africa and Peru.
 She plans to continue researching in low resourced settings with high disease burdens to generate new knowledge and translate this knowledge into practice.
-She continues to practice clinically both in Durham, NC and Boston, MA while directing the Pediatric Nursing Program at Seed Global Health.
+She continues to practice clinically in Boston, MA while directing the Pediatric Nursing Program at Seed Global Health.

-Ms. Winner is the Communications and Project Associate at Seed Global Health.
+Ms. Winner is the Program Coordinator at Seed Global Health.
 Previously she worked at Sierra Service Project, a non-profit based in California.
 She graduated from Lesley University with a BA in Global Studies and Child Studies with a minor in Health.

 Kate York, PhD, MSN, RN, CRP